germanramos/hydra-java-client/README.md

 + Hydra servers, the list of available hydra server.
 + Application servers, the list of current server available for an application id.

-You can ignore the available applications server cache when use hydra client:
+You can shortcut the available applications server cache when use hydra client:

 ```
     LinkedHashSet<String> candidateServers = hydraClient.get(applicationId,true);